HoroTW/vanish-for-snapper-and-btrfs/README.md

   - Delete a file/directory in all of them
   - Set the snapshots to read-only again
 - Resume snapper timers

+### If you want to support me
+You can [buy me a coffee](https://bmc.link/HoroTW) if you want to support me.
+Support is not required, but it is very much appreciated - it keeps me motivated to work on this and other projects.
+Thank you! 😊

 Useful other commands:
 ----------------------